-The courts have interpreted the Act as requiring that a person's taxable income be determined on a trade-by-trade basis with the overall taxable income being determined by aggregating the results from the separate trades, 20 subject to certain ring-fencing provisions such as those applicable to foreign assessed losses.
-21
+The courts have interpreted the Act as requiring that a person's taxable income be determined on a trade-by-trade basis with the overall taxable income being determined by aggregating the results from the separate trades, 14 subject to certain ring-fencing provisions such as those applicable to foreign assessed losses.
+15

-In the context of a company the trade-by-trade requirement can be seen from section 20(1)(b) which permits the set off against income derived from "any trade" -
+In the context of a company, the trade-by-trade requirement is recognised in section 20(1)(b) which permits the set-off of an assessed loss derived from "any other trade" against income from any trade.
+It provides that for the purpose of determining the taxable income derived by any person from carrying on any trade, there shall, subject to section 20A, be set off against the income so derived by such person -

-"any assessed loss incurred by the taxpayer during the same year of assessment in carrying on any other trade either alone or in partnership with others, otherwise than as a member of a company the capital whereof is divided into shares".
+"any assessed loss incurred by a person during the same year of assessment in carrying on any other trade either alone or in partnership with others, otherwise than as a member of a company the capital whereof is divided into shares".

 The question arises whether expenditure incurred in expanding an existing trade of a specific type (for example, property letting) is a pre-trade expense.
-In ITC 98422 the appellant company sought to deduct estate agent's commission which it had incurred in securing a tenant for a building to be erected on land it had acquired for that purpose.
+In ITC 98416 the appellant company sought to deduct estate agent's commission which it had incurred in securing a tenant for a building to be erected on land it had acquired for that purpose.
 The court held that the amount was not of a capital nature.
-The question whether the amount was a pre-trade expense was not considered and appears to have been accepted as a fait accompli.
-This was probably because the company was already carrying on a pre-existing trade of property letting and the expense in question was more related to the derivation of future rental income than for the purpose of developing an income-producing asset.
+The question whether the amount was a pre-trade expense was not considered and appears to have been